 - All trusts in England contribute to the audit, and data is submitted on approximately 100% of incident cases.

-- NLCA data has been widely disseminated though abstracts at national/international meetings and in peer-reviewed publications.
+- NLCA data has been widely disseminated through abstracts at national/international meetings and in peer-reviewed publications.

 - Local data has been used as a driver for numerous local service improvement projects.

-- The data has also been used to underpin NICE guidelines, to inform research protocols and to guide national service developments.
+- The data has also been used to underpin National Institute for Health and Care Excellence (NICE) guidelines, to inform research protocols and to guide national service developments.

 In late 2014 the contract for the NLCA was awarded to the RCP and is now delivered in partnership with a number of key stakeholders: